ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/09-code-tuning.md

 Occasionally, you can get an even bigger speedup by converting from a symbolic representation of the data to a numeric coding scheme on which you can do direct computation.

+Note that code tuning does not change the complexity of an algorithm, because it only affects the multiplicative factor.
+So we cannot use complexity analysis to understand the improvements by code tuning.
+Instead, the most important tuning tool is [empirical analysis]{.term}.

 <!-- TODO
 Give an example of this type of representational change.